Why Delete Old Git Branches?

 - They're clutter.
 They don't add any significant technical overhead, but they make it more difficult for humans to work with lists of branches in the repository.

-Reusing the patch-1 branch (after its original PR has been merged and closed) is a good way to cause problems in your git repository.
+patch-1 branch (after its original PR has been merged and closed) is a good way to cause problems in your git repository.
 You can create another branch, and even give it the same name, but don't recycle branches you've already associated with a pull request for use with any other work.

 What if you want to keep the branch around so you can always go back and see when it was merged?
 We'll get to that at the end of this post.
 If you're new to using pull requests and just want to see what steps you should follow, here's my git pull request checklist which you may find helpful.